-This prudential indicator is a summary of the Council's capital expenditure plans, both those agreed previously and those forming part of the 2018/19 budget setting.
+This prudential indicator is a summary of the Council's capital expenditure plans, both those agreed previously and those forming part of the 2020/21 budget setting.

-The estimated capital expenditure aligns with the proposed revised 10-year Capital investment programme for General Services and updated investment plans for the HRA for 2018/19 and outlined in the latest Business Plan.
+The 2020/21 budget proposes an updated Capital Investment Programme for General Services to 2027/28 and updated investment plans for the HRA for 2020/21 and the capital investment plans included in the latest business plan.
 All projects within the Capital programme are linked to the Council's key strategic priorities.
+These are also covered in the Capital Investment Strategy, produced in line with the requirements of the 2017 Prudential Code.
 To ensure the financial consequences of the new programme are fully transparent, all relevant indicators have been projected to 2027/28 and these can be found in Appendix 1.
-The table 2 below show the capital expenditure plans and how they are being financed by capital or revenue resources over the next three years.
-Borrowing is the difference between the total capital programme and other funding sources.
+Table 2 shows the capital expenditure plans and how they are being financed by capital or revenue resources over the next three years.
+The borrowing figure in Table 2 is the difference between the estimates for total capital expenditure and the other funding sources.